Skip to main content

 10-minute mashed potatoes

 Mashed potatoes are the most popular Thanksgiving side dish for most people, but they are usually a labor-intensive and time-consuming recipe.
-Don’t think it’s possible to make mashed potatoes in ten minutes?
+Don’t think it’s possible to make mashed potatoes in 10 minutes?
 You’ll be changing your tune once you try this recipe.

 Ingredients